casche/gitajob/README.md

 # Gitajob

 Are there jobs at Github?
+Yes!